Association of German Chambers of Industry and Commerce

-DIHK
+Following a series of legal proceedings in several instances due to inadmissible communications by the DIHK because it had exceeded the limits of its authority, these limits of authority were specified in the amendment to the Chamber of Industry and Commerce Act.
+As of 1 January 2023, the Association of German Chambers of Industry and Commerce e.
+V. was transformed into the German Chamber of Industry and Commerce (DIHK) on January 1, 2023.
+This changes the legal form: the DIHK is transformed from a registered association organized under private law into a body under public law.
+The chambers of industry and commerce are legal members of the DIHK.

+Structure

 In Germany, 'Chambers of Commerce and Industry' is an organization for 79 'chambers' who represents companies within the German state.
 The DIHK provides over 'three million entrepreneurs' or association members, representing small kiosks and shops to larger commercial companies, with political influence.
 DIHK has its headquarters in Berlin, a major office in Brussels and representative offices throughout Europe.

 Association members are under German Chamber of Commerce compulsory or public law model, enterprises of certain sizes, types, or sectors are obliged to become members of the chamber.
 This model is common in European Union countries (France, Germany, Italy, Spain), but also in Japan.
 Main tasks of the chambers are foreign trade promotion, vocational training, regional economic development, and general services to their members.
 The chambers were given responsibilities of public administration in various fields by the state which they exercise in order management.
 The chambers also have a consultative function; this means the chambers must be consulted whenever a new law related to industry or commerce is proposed.

-In Germany, for over 150 years, the chambers of commerce and industry (IHK - Industrie- und Handelskammer) and the chambers of skilled crafts (HwK - Handwerkskammer) are public statutory bodies with self-administration under the inspectorate of the state ministry of economy.
+In Germany, for over 150 years, the chambers of commerce and industry (IHK – Industrie- und Handelskammer) and the chambers of skilled crafts (HwK – Handwerkskammer) are public statutory bodies with self-administration under the inspectorate of the state ministry of economy.
 Enterprises are members by law according to the chamber act (IHK-Gesetz) of 1956.
 Because of this, such chambers are much bigger than chambers under private law.
 IHK Munich, the biggest German chamber of commerce, has 350,000 member companies.
 Germany also has compulsory chambers for "free occupations" such as architects, dentists, engineers, lawyers, notaries, physicians and pharmacists.
 Exceptions are skilled craftsmen, freelancers and agricultural businesses.

+Members

+Inside of Germany

+Inside of Germany, the IHKs are split in 79 regional zones.